Danselem/dbt-bq-training/README.md

-Welcome to your new dbt project!
+Welcome to my new DBT BG Project!

 ### Using the starter project

 Try running the following commands:
 - dbt run
+- dbt run -s stg_orders
 - dbt test